Hover to see how factors connect to Background Knowledge. Then click connected factors to explore strategies related to multiple factors.

 Understanding a text can be difficult without basic Background Knowledge in the topic for several reasons:

-The reliance on Background Knowledge grows as students progress through school, and they are required to build upon prior Background Knowledge to acquire new Background Knowledge.
-Specifically, the comprehension of informational texts requires students to have and apply more Background Knowledge relative to storybook texts, as informational texts typically use more complex academic or discipline-specific Vocabulary and require students to apply information from prior lessons.
+Students' typically rely more heavily on Background Knowledge as they progress through school, and they are required to build upon prior Background Knowledge to acquire new Background Knowledge.
+Specifically, the comprehension of informational texts requires students to have and apply more Background Knowledge than storybook texts, as informational texts typically use more complex academic or discipline-specific Vocabulary and require students to apply information from prior lessons.

-However, Background Knowledge goes beyond Vocabulary learning because Background Knowledge refers to a deeper understanding of a topic.
+Background Knowledge is less about memorization of terms and more about a deeper understanding of the topic.
+Students have everyday practices and life experiences, or funds of knowledge, that come from their participation in different cultures and communities which is a huge part of their Background Knowledge and can impact how they connect with readings and lessons in school.
 For example, a child who has never been to the beach before may know the relevant Vocabulary (e.g., waves, seaweed, sand) but may not immediately understand metaphors used in a story in the same way as a child who has experience going to the beach.
-Students also have everyday practices and life experiences, or funds of knowledge, that come from their participation in different cultures and communities.
+Some students, including those with learning disabilities may need additional instruction to allow them to best build and use their Background Knowledge to support their reading comprehension.

 Teachers support language development by using and providing Vocabulary that is appropriately leveled (e.g., using word wall words).